 Brezhnev flies into Odessa (one of the most Jewish cities in the former USSR) and is walking around.
 He notices that no one is there to greet him.
 He stops a cop and, complaining about no one noticing him, takes the man's gun and shoots it into the air.
 Still nothing happens, and no one comes out.
 So Brezhnev fires again.
 This time, a window above him opens, and a Jew leans out.
 He yells across the street "MONYA!
 What's going on?"
 Monya, across the street, opens his window and yells back "IZYA!
 Didn't you hear?
 Brezhnev came to visit!"
 Izya: "I heard that.
 Did the first bullet miss?"

 - Soviet/Russian deception (maskirovka) also has its own category of jokes:

-- And another one involving dual purpose of some hardware:
+- And another one involving the dual purpose of some hardware:

-- KGB also gets its own share of jokes:
+- KGBnote also gets its own share of jokes: